Jac Haudenschild: 1990s

 Haudenschild spent much of the '90s driving for car owner Jack Elden, with whom he would achieve some of his biggest wins.
 In 1993, he joined Elden to drive the famous Pennzoil #22.
 That year, Haudenschild captured the inaugural $100,000-to-win Historical Big One race at Eldora Speedway.
 He would go on to win the Kings Royal two more times in the Elden #22 in 1994 and 1998, and followed that up with Gold Cup wins at Silver Dollar Speedway in 1998 and 1999, as well as the $50,000-to-win Front Row Challenge as Oskaloosa Speedway in 1999.

 2000s

 Haudenschild's richest win came in 2003 at the Mopar Million at Eldora Speedway.
 Driving for car owner Larry Woodward, Haudenschild beat 138 other non-wing sprint car drivers to take the $200,000-to-win payout.
 The race featured a million dollar purse and included ten heats and six features, beginning with an F-main.

 2008 brought a third $50,000 Gold Cup win in a season where Haudenschild claimed his 50th World of Outlaws win as well as his first win in Canada at Castrol Raceway.

 Since 2008, Haudenschild has driven for a number of car owners including Lon Carnahan, Dennis Roth, Paul Silva, Jamie Miller, Pete Grove, Gus Wasson, Richard Hoffman, and Tom and Sherry Leidig.

-Jac Recently retired from driving in 2021 but still attends races as a spectator.
+Haudenschild retired from driving in 2021 but still attends races as a spectator.